BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

 ### Data Set Summary & Exploration

-1. Tools
+1. Summary

-    I used the pandas library to calculate summary statistics of the traffic signs data set:
+    I use the python built-in functions to calculate summary statistics of the traffic signs data set:

     * The size of training set is 34799.
     * The size of the validation set is 4410.